Finding Answers for Your Health Concerns

 Becky has lived all of her life in Idaho, growing up in Idaho Falls and then moving to the Treasure Valley in junior high.
 Idaho will always be home.
 Becky lives with her husband, daughter, son and pug.
 In her free time, she loves hand lettering, taking barre classes, baking, being outside, and anything that involves family.

-Lyndsey is a born and raised Idaho native.
-She received her Masters Degree in Speech-Language Pathology in 2015 from Idaho State University.
-She holds a Certificate of Clinical Competence from the American Speech-Language Hearing Association and a State of Idaho License for Speech Language Pathology.
-She is also PROMPT trained.
+Lydia Webb is a licensed Speech-Language Pathologist who received her Master’s degree in Speech Language Pathology from Idaho State University in Meridian, Idaho.
+She holds a Certificate of Clinical Competence from the American Speech-Language Hearing Association (ASHA) and is licensed by the State of Idaho in Speech Language Pathology.

 Mollie Glaspell